awsdocs/iam-user-guide/doc_source/access_policies.md

 ![\[Evaluation of the session policy with a resource-based policy specifying the session ARN\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-session-rbpsession-id.png)

 A permissions boundary can set the maximum permissions for a user or role that is used to create a session\.
 In that case, the resulting session's permissions are the intersection of the session policy, the permissions boundary, and the identity\-based policy\.
+However, a permissions boundary does not limit permissions granted by a resource\-based policy that specifies the ARN of the resulting session\.

 ![\[Evaluation of the session policy with a permissions boundary\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-session-boundary-id.png)